Vikms95/react-shop-cart/planning/notes.md

 - Adjust CartButton number expands when more than 2 digits
 - Make console platform appear on the top right spot of the Item
 - Create checkout div
+- Header font family "IBM Plex Mono", monospace

+- When item is 1 and decrement is clicked, trigger the removeItemFromCart

 - Test UI of all the components created so far :example TOP > https://github.com/TheOdinProject/theodinproject/blob/main/app/javascript/components/project-submissions/components/__tests__/submissions-list.test.jsx